 With the amount of high-end camera equipment visible in the spectator areas of any race track it would be foolish to overlook the amateur photographers who flock to our sport and Rockingham wasn’t kind to them.
 With only one location to get above the fence it was never a favourite and as ticket prices increased, it would always lose out to the more photographer friendly circuits.

 What was truly odd and a little sad was how the circuit has gone with barely a whimper, an air of inevitability seeming to surround its closure.
-When Donington Park nearly went out of business following an ill-conceived attempt to attract Formula 1, there was a real sense of potential loss: the issue was debated online, petitions were started and even a small event was staged at the circuit where concerned fans could make their concerns know to owner Kevin Wheatcroft.
+When Donington Park nearly went out of business following an ill-conceived attempt to attract Formula 1, there was a real sense of potential loss: the issue was debated online, petitions were started and a small event was staged at the circuit where concerned fans could make their concerns known to owner Kevin Wheatcroft.

 The loss of Donington Park would have been a genuine tragedy for UK motorsport, yet the loss of Rockingham is met with a shrug of the shoulders.
 The reality is that losing Rockingham leaves all of UK motorsport poorer as much as if it was the loss of Donington, Snetterton or Oulton Park.